michaelballos/design-patterns/README.md

 ### Design Patterns

 This is a collection of my solutions to Leetcode design patterns.
+My goal is to not use any loops if possible and maintain best practices while keeping time complexity as low as I can.

 If you prefer <a href='https://docs.google.com/spreadsheets/d/12pi88gHX2WOWISVAgmhgguu_vsMfL0FIO4hf6hS9a0c/edit?usp=sharing' target='_blank'>here</a>
 is the corresponding spreadsheet I made containing the patterns used to solve each problem and my code snippets to the solutions.